sebastianbergmann/phpunit-documentation-english/src/textui.rst

 The ``--list-tests`` option prints a list of all tests that would be executed without actually running them.
 This is useful for verifying that your selection options are working as expected.

+The ``--list-test-ids`` option prints a list of all tests that would be executed as test IDs (one per line) without actually running them.
+The output of this option is suitable for use with ``--test-id-filter-file``.

 The ``--list-tests-xml`` option writes this list in XML format to a specified file.

 See :ref:`appendixes.cli-options.selection` for the complete reference of all test selection options.